It’s that time of year again: open enrollment!

 - A new child.
 This includes having a baby, adopting a child, or placing a child for foster care.

-- A divorce or legal separation—but only if it causes you to lose your health insurance.
+- A divorce or legal separation —but only if it causes you to lose your health insurance.

 - The death of someone on your health insurance plan, if that death makes you ineligible for your current plan.

 - A move.
-You must prove that you had health insurance for at least one out of the 60 days before you moved or that you previously lived in a foreign country or U.S. territory.
+You must prove that you had health insurance for at least one of the 60 days before you moved or that you previously lived in a foreign country or U.S. territory.

 Losing your health insurance also qualifies you for a Special Enrollment Period.
 You can enroll in health insurance via a SEP if you lost health insurance in the previous 60 days or expect to lose your insurance in the next 60 days.